-St. David’s Weekend Break
+St. David’s Travel Guide

 Holding the status as being the smallest city in the whole of the United Kingdom, St. David’s can be found in the large and lovely Pembrokeshire Coast National Park.
 This is the perfect place to use as a base for visitors who want to spend their time exploring this area of intense natural beauty and St. David’s offers an excellent range of accommodation options as well as other amenities.
 The River Alun flows through the city and visitors will also find plenty of historic and modern attractions to enjoy in St. David’s.